pytest recipes

 pytest-xdist is a plugin that makes it possible to run multiple tests in parallel.
 This is especially useful for programs with large test suites that take significant time to run single-threaded.

 Using pytest-xdist is recommended if the package in question supports it (i.e. it does not cause semi-random test failures) and its test suite takes significant time.
-When using pytest-xdist, please respect user’s make options for the job number, e.g.:
+This is done via setting EPYTEST_XDIST to a non-empty value prior to calling distutils_enable_tests.
+It ensures that an appropriate depedency is added, and that epytest adds necessary command-line options.

 distutils_enable_tests pytest